ang-rui-yan/MerkleTree/README.md

 # MerkleTree
 Implementation of Merkle Tree as part of CS104 Mathematical Foundations of Computing's project to understand Merkle Tree

+# Limitations of current file system
+- Slow to verify the data in the files (Running through everything)

 ## What is Merkle Tree?
 Merkle tree is a type of full binary tree where each parent node has two children.